indimail/indimail-virtualdomains/.github/README-indimail.md

 `# systemctl enable svscan.service`

-Now to start IndiMail you can use the usual service command
+Now to start IndiMail you can use any of the below commands.

 ```
-# service indimail start    (to start indimail)
-# service indimail stop     (to stop indimail)
+$ sudo systemctl start svscan # Linux
+or
+$ sudo service svscan start # Linux/FreeBSD
+or
+$ /etc/init.d/svscan start # Linux
+or
+$ sudo launchctl start org.indimail.svscan # Mac OSX
+or
+$ qmailctl start # Universal
 ```

+NOTE: FreeBSD uses /usr/local/etc/rc.d/svscan.
+OSX uses LaunchDaemon with the configuration in /Library/LaunchDaemons/org.indimail.svscan.plist

-You can automate the above service creation for systemd by running the initsvc(1) command
+You can automate the above service creation for systemd by running the initsvc(1) command.
+In fact the command works for Linux, FreeBSD and OSX to enable IndiMail to get started at boot (even though FreeBSD, OSX do not use systemd).

 ```
 # /usr/sbin/initsvc -on  (to enable indimail service)